zaynetro/krokodil/README.md

 * [x] Guess a word
     * All other players can guess a word
     * Player take turns in order
-* [ ] Show how many words each player guessed right and wrong
-    * Some basic statistics like PlayerA (5/6)
-    * Show previously guessed words
 * [x] Sync drawing across devices
     * Show drawing for all players
 * [x] How to find a common screen size?